dherrera1911/dherrera1911.github.io/_posts/2025-08-10-open-neural-coding.md

 trial_inds = stim_table.index.values
 ```

-### Filtering neurons by brain area and firing rate
+## Filtering neurons by brain area and firing rate

-The Visual Coding - Neuropixels dataset contains
+Also, each session contains hundreds of neurons recorder across
-recordings from many brain areas and neurons.
+many brain areas.
+Since we are interested in visual coding, let's
-For a given analyses, we might want to focus on neurons from
+just keep the neurons from the primary visual cortex ("VISp").
-a specific brain area, that satisfy some quality metrics.
+We'll also focus on neurons with a firing rate above a certain threshold.
 (See this [quality metrics tutorial](https://allensdk.readthedocs.io/en/latest/_static/examples/nb/ecephys_quality_metrics.html)
 from AllenSDK).

-Like we did with stimulus presentations, we can use the
+Like for the stimulus information, the neurons information is
-session object to filter the neurons that we want.
-We
+available as a Pandas DataFrame in `my_ses.units`.
+We assign
-start by obtaining the table with the neuron information:
+this DataFrame to the variable `units_table` for convenience.

 ```python
 units_table = my_ses.units